 From Ibuprofen to Plant-Based CBD for Inflammation Treatment

-In fact, the endocannabinoids in our brain that CBD interacts with, CB1 antagonists and CB2 agonists, have been proactively researched for some time now for the treatment of liver injury and lingering pain.
-Its positive effects on the liver compared to that of nonnatural anti-inflammatory drugs is further driving the switch from Ibuprofen and aspirin to plant-derived CBD for inflammation and pain.
+The endocannabinoids in our brain that CBD interacts with, CB1 antagonists and CB2 agonists, have been proactively researched for some time now for the treatment of liver injury and lingering pain.
+Its positive effects on the liver compared to that of nonnatural anti-inflammatory drugs are further driving the switch from Ibuprofen and aspirin to plant-derived CBD for inflammation and pain.

 For information on using marijuana to reduce inflammation or treat inflammation, see our related page “Medical Marijuana Qualifying Conditions” and to learn more marijuana facts, visit our medical marijuana FAQ page.
 Call us at (786) 953-6838 to schedule an appointment and get your marijuana card today!